Medial Branch Block

-- Facet or zygoapophyseal joints are small joints between the bones (vertebrae).
-These joints can be injured and become the source of persistent neck or back pain.
+- Facet joints are small joints between the vertebrae (bones of the spine).
+If injured, these joints can become a source of persistent neck, upper limb, lower limb or back pain.

-- A medial branch block involves the injection of either local anaesthetic, or a combination of local anaesthetic and corticosteroid onto the nerves (medial branches) that supply the facet joints.
+- A medial branch block involves the injection of local anaesthetic, with or without corticosteroid, onto the nerves that supply the facet joints (medial branches).
 This may also be known as a facet joint injection of a dorsal ramus block.

-- If local anaesthetic is used alone, this is termed a diagnostic medial branch block and any pain relief obtained is temporary.
-This is performed to establish if and which facet joints are the source of your back or neck pain.
+- If local anaesthetic is used alone, this is a diagnostic medial branch block and any pain relief obtained is temporary.
+This is performed to establish if and which facet joints are the source of your pain.

-- If a combination of medications are used it is hoped that you will obtain pain relief for up to six months.
+- If a combination of medications are used it is hoped that you will obtain pain relief for up to 6 months.

-- A medial branch block is always performed using an X-ray machine in the day surgery facility.
+- A medial branch block is always performed using an X-ray machine in the day surgery.